JBassard97/MeTime/README.md

 # MeTime
-A place where I can try everything I find before classes start, building upon the essential knowledge I've gained in the prework.
+A place where I can try everything I find before classes start, building upon the essential knowledge I've gained in the summer homework.
+This WILL be choppy and ugly.
+Hopefully funny too.